Many retailers worldwide continuously wonder how they can improve their marketing strategy and get closer to customers.

 The Whole Foods company has its own chatbot that helps users find healthy recipes.
 Their virtual agent uses artificial intelligence (AI) to recognize human-generated text.

-The bot is developed using Conversable, a SaaS platform for creating conversational messaging experiences.
+The chatbot is developed using Conversable, a SaaS platform for creating conversational messaging experiences.

 To find a recipe, users can enter keywords or even use emojis.
 For example, a user can enter “grape” or use a corresponding emoji, and the chatbot will show a recipe of a sparkler or other drink that contains grapes.